-Geography Standard Benchmark Indicator Spatial organization of Earth's surface Benchmark 1: Maps and Locations: Use maps and graphic representations to locate, use, and present information about people, places, environments Locate major physical features of Earth from memory and compares the relative locations of these features.
+Geography Benchmark Indicator Standard Spatial organization of Earth's surface Benchmark 1: Maps and Locations: Use maps and graphic representations to locate, use, and present information about people, places, environments Locate major physical features of Earth from memory and compares the relative locations of these features.
 Interprets maps and other graphical representations to analyze and suggest solutions to problem (such as contamination of municipal water supply ) Use geographic tools and technology to interpret and justify spatial organization.
 By the end of 11 th grade Benchmark 2: Regions: Analyze spatial organization of people, places and environments that form regions on Earth's surface Student demonstrates how regional frameworks are used to interpret the complexity of the Earth (vegetation, climate, resources).
 Explains factors that contribute to physical changes in regions (overuse of water, contamination of water supplies) Benchmark 3: Physical Systems: Understanding of Earth's physical systems and how physical processes shape Earth's surface Explain Earth's physical processes, patterns, and cycles using concepts of physical geography (hydrologic cycle, erosion, deposition) Describe ways in which Earth's physical processes are dynamic and interactive (wind and water deposition, stream and aquifer interactions) Analyze and ecosystem to understand and solve problems regarding environmental issues (groundwater-contamination, impacts of contaminants on plants and animals, water supply issues) Benchmark 5: Human-Environment Interactions: Understand the effects of interactions between humans and physical systems Evaluate local-to-global impacts of technology on human modifications of the physical environment (toxic waste, farming practices, overuse of water) Evaluate alternative strategies to respond to constraints placed on human systems by physical environment (irrigation, sustainable agriculture, water diversion) Evaluates policies and programs for resource management (e.g., EPA, water-rights in western states, use of recycled water)

-Secondly, to locate the contamination in the alluvial aquifer students use both qualitative and quantitative information.
-In this part of the tutor students also must deal with uncertainty because of the need for the student to make estimates based on qualitative information.
+Secondly, students use quantitative information in the grade 11-12 version and both qualitative and quantitative information in the college undergraduate versions of the software to locate the contamination in the alluvial aquifer.
+Undergraduates must also deal with uncertainty because of the necessity to make estimates based on somewhat vague qualitative information.

 Thirdly, the student gains confidence from being able to solve a real-world problem.
-In working with the tutor, the student must make decisions and deal with their consequences.
+In working with Plume Busters, the student must make decisions and deal with their consequences.
 Students also confront the practical side of environmental consulting as they solve this real-world environmental problem.
 Decisions made by the student are constrained not only by the time it will take for the contamination to reach the river, but also by economic and regulatory realities.

-Fourthly, the tutor also introduces the student to the application of technology to the solution of environmental problems.
+Fourthly, the software also introduces the student to the application of technology to the solution of environmental problems.
 Using the available information, the student designs and operates a remediation wellfield to remove contamination from the aquifer.
 Well hydraulics is not typically included in secondary- and minimally introductory undergraduate-level earth science classes.

-Thus, the tutor provides the student with an opportunity to develop a qualitative understanding of this topic.
+Thus, the software provides the student with an opportunity to develop a qualitative understanding of this topic without rigorous quantitative instruction.

-Finally, the tutor also provides a lead-in to discussions focusing on environmental policy, including the means to achieving environmental protection, topics related to the economic cost of human activities on environmental quality, how clean are our water resources, and setting limits on acceptable levels of contamination in water resources.
+Finally, the software also provides a lead-in to discussions focusing on environmental policy, including the means to achieving environmental protection, topics related to the economic cost of human activities on environmental quality, how clean are our water resources, and setting limits on acceptable levels of contamination in water resources.